 “We definitely need to address the transportation industry and cases of corruption found within the illegal trade and shipment of wildlife products in that industry” Annette Hubschle

-Accountability Panel Member – Edgardo Buscaglia Identifying transport infrastructure is central to destroying criminal networks
+Designated Independent Review Panel’ Member – Edgardo Buscaglia Identifying transport infrastructure is central to destroying criminal networks.